Why is there a war being fought against play?

 I hear it when I talk to friends about the near-constant stresses of their work.
 The fear of taking time off only to see the mountain of work upon their return.
 The endless cycle of meetings where conversation tends to focus on the tactical, on the execution, on the pressure to get shit done NOW.
 If I would ask, “But did you get to actually play today?” they would look at me like I had lobsters crawling out of my ears.
 And for good reason…we’ve pretty much separated the ideas of work and play in our current economy.

-But there’s a reason why I decided to call this site Bailey WorkPlay back in 2006.
-Because I truly believe we can and must reconnect work and play if our organizations are going to succeed.
+I truly believe we can and must reconnect work and play if our organizations are going to succeed.

 It’s almost as if our educational system is saying, “Get used to it kids.
 We’re preparing you for the real world where work is first.
 Life is just that thing that fills in the odd spaces.”